carambola/Prebid.js/README_Cbola.md

 `npm run build:modules`

-When running the build-modules a bundle with specific modules (adaptors) are being included.
+After running the `build:modules` command a bundle with the specific modules (adaptors) will be created.

 The adaptors are selected according to the `modules.json` file - which should be aligned with the HB providers.